A member of the Rose family, the Cydonia genus now contains only one species,

 Heat tolerant: Usually up to USDA zone 9.

 Sun: Full sun to prevent diseases.
-Dislikes high humidity.
+Quince dislike high humidity.

 Drought tolerant: Moderate.